arommers/so_long/README.md

 - Parsing the map into data, mostly in one big struct.
 - Use this data to check the validity of the provided map.
+- Initialize a window and create and maintain a loop to mess around in our window.
 - Initialize/create the images that we are going to use in our game.
-- Initialize a window and create and maintain a loop to mess around in our window.
 - Render our game map and necessary elements.
 - Create an event loop to handle input.
 - Play our game!

-One of the reasons why I decided to make a somewhat elaborate readme file was to help others with what I learned during this project.
-More specifically, where I got stuck and how to prevent others from wasting as much time as I did.
-Practically every time I stumbled could be derived from not using the functions in MLX42 library correctly.
-Occasionally this was due to the somewhat ambiguous wording of the documentation, but frequently because I apparently still don't know how to read.
+One of the reasons why I put in the effort to create a somewhat elaborate readme file was to help fellow 42 students out there with what I learned during this project.
+I wanted to share my experience and help them through the areas where I got stuck and how to prevent them from wasting as much time as I did.
+I'll do my best to keep your trial and error to a minimum.

+More often than not, I found myself stumbling because I failed to use the functions in the MLX42 library properly.
+Occasionally, I found the documentation to be at fault, but nine of ten times it was the humbling realisation that I apparently still don't know how to read.

+Now, I won't be going into every single detail involved in bringing this project to a successful conclusion.
+But my hope is that this readme file clarifies some points that were unclear to me when I started out and save you some of the frustrations I experienced ;)

 ## Creating Images